 Designer, art director, creative director - all these titles are necessary to create a structure within agency departments, for the client’s benefit, and for the recruitment process.
 And to add to the confusion, descriptions like 'Web Ninja', 'Pixel Guru' and 'Creative Wizard' infiltrate our world as well.
 But how relevant is all of this to the job we do?

 In many companies the traditional team structure has evolved into paired creative polymaths.
 Ask any creative team working today, and you will see that they share a lot of their work tasks.
-Copywriters scamp, art directors write.
-I write contributions to blogs, books and magazines, so does this make me any less an art director?.
+Copywriters scamp, art directors write, including contributions to blogs, books and magazines.
+But does this make them any less an art director?

-Working across branding, design and advertising, I've experienced most types of agencies, from huge conglomerates like Interbrand, to the smaller and friendlier creative agencies, like muirhoward, where I am currently spending my days cooking up all sorts of creative concoctions.
+Working across branding, design and advertising, I've experienced most types of agencies, from huge conglomerates like Interbrand, to the smaller and friendlier creative agencies, like muirhoward.

-Here I generate and develop ideas for ads and campaigns, work alongside the creative director to ensure that creative strategy is innovative, motivating and right for the client; I also inspire, encourage and mentor junior teams, brief Photographers, Illustrators, Artworkers and Retouchers – and present to clients.
+Durung my time at the latter I generated and developed ideas for ads and campaigns, worked alongside the creative director to ensure that creative strategy was innovative, motivating and right for the client; I also inspired, encouraged and mentored junior teams, briefed photographers, Illustrators, Artworkers and Retouchers - and presented to clients.

-For me, the main difference between working as a graphic designer and as an art director is that I work more with people than computers.
-And since I prefer to see the creative industry as a peoples’ industry, this collaboration and co-working is key to creating exciting new work.
+For me, the main difference between working as a graphic designer and as an art director was that I worked more with people than computers.
+And since I prefer to see the creative industry as a peoples’ industry, this collaboration and co-working was key to creating exciting new work.

 The best things?
 Being surrounded by great people and amazing talent, regardless of the day-to-day ups and downs, difficult clients and/or a stinking brief.

 - Photographer, art director and picture editor Ed Robinson is founder of visual consultancy OneRedEye Visual Communications.